FarnoodID/UnityAnimalFeeding/README.md

    - Converted animals into prefabs that can be instantiated during gameplay.

 4. **Object Destruction**:
-   - Created a `DestroyOutOfBounds` script to destroy projectiles and animals that leave the play area.
+   - Created a `Destroy.cs` script to destroy projectiles and animals that leave the play area.

 ### Random Animal Spawn